 - The incumbent is expected to protect the privacy of all patient information in accordance with the Company's privacy policies, procedures, and practices, as required by federal [and state] law, and in accordance with general principles of professionalism as a health care provider.
-Failure to comply with the Company's Policies and Procedures on patient privacy may result in disciplinary action up to and including termination of employment. - The incumbent may access protected health information and other patient information only to the extent that is necessary to complete your job duties.
-The incumbent may only share such information with those who have a need to know specific patient information you have in your possession to complete their job responsibilities related to treatment, payment or other Company operations. - The incumbent is encouraged and expected to report, without the threat of retaliation, any concerns regarding the Company's Policies and Procedures on patient privacy and any observed practices in violation of that Policy to the designated Privacy Officer. - The incumbent is expected to actively participate in Company privacy training and is required to communicate privacy Policy information to coworkers, students, patients and others in accordance with Company Policy.
+Failure to comply with the Company's Policies and Procedures on patient privacy may result in disciplinary action up to and including termination of employment or of membership or association with ABC Ambulance. - 2.
+The incumbent may access protected health information and other patient information only to the extent that is necessary to complete your job duties.
+The incumbent may only share such information with those who have a need to know specific patient information you have in your possession to complete their job responsibilities related to treatment, payment or other Company operations. - 3.
+The incumbent is encouraged and expected to report, without the threat of retaliation, any concerns regarding the Company's Policies and Procedures on patient privacy and any observed practices in violation of that Policy to the designated Privacy Officer. - 4.
+The incumbent is expected to actively participate in Company privacy training and is required to communicate privacy Policy information to coworkers, students, patients and others in accordance with Company Policy.